A Story of Hope

 As the only children’s hospital east of Montreal, the IWK’s ability to share knowledge and provide support across a wide geographical area is vital.
 The Learning Link, the IWK’s project funded by Family of Support, has been created to address that challenge.
 “As a clinician, you don't need to know it all,” says Dr. Bagnell.
 “You just need to know you’ve got support.”

 Another component of the Learning Link is Greenspace, a measurement-based care platform that provides a detailed window into what youth and clinicians are experiencing in therapeutic sessions.
 “It really informs decision-making with youth and families about where to go with treatment, how it's going, and reflecting on that process,” says Dr. Wozney.
-“Having insights into those outcomes changes the conversations about what we need to focus on to build a better program.
+“Having insights into those outcomes changes the conversations about what we need to focus on together.
 It's been very impactful.”

 Two-way learning is at the heart of the Learning Link’s programs and approach.
 “It’s not about the IWK dictating and it’s not just passing on information,” says Dr. Bagnell, who is also Professor & Head, Division of Child and Adolescent Psychiatry at Dalhousie University.
 “It's sharing information and then collaborating together to improve access and to support the people in the community who are doing the great work.
 And then being there when needed.